davestewart/axios-actions/README.md

 this.api.get('api/comments')
 ```

-In your application's view, you can sync with class properties (for any of the classes) to show progress and updates:
+In your application's view, you can sync with instance properties (for any of the classes) to show progress and updates:

 ```html
 <error v-if="api.error">{{ api.error }}</error>